sourav215/reactPractice/ReactInterviewQuestions.md

 A Single Page Application (SPA) is a web application or website that loads a single HTML page and dynamically updates the content as the user interacts with the app.

 * Traditional web applications, reload the entire page each time the user clicks a link or submits a form (takes an action).
+* SPAs are built using JavaScript frameworks and libraries such as Angular, React, and Vue.js.
+They use client-side routing to handle navigation and update the app's URL, allowing users to share and bookmark specific pages within the app.
+* Compared to the “traditional” application, SPA is less secure.
+Due to Cross-Site Scripting (XSS), it enables attackers to inject client-side scripts into web application by other users.

 ```